Early life of Joseph Stalin: Allegations of being an Okhrana agent

 Historian Simon Sebag Montefiore found that in all surviving Okhrana records Stalin is described as a revolutionary and never as a spy.
 Montefiore argued that Stalin escaped from his exiles so frequently because the exile system was not secure: an exile only needed money and false papers to escape the village where he was settled, and thousands did.
 Stalin also had spies of his own in the Okhrana, warning him of their actions.
-In 1956, the magazine Life published the Eremin Letter, supposedly written by Colonel Ermin, head of the Tiflis Okhrana, which stated that Stalin was an agent, but it has since been shown to be a forgery.
+In 1956, the magazine Life published the Eremin Letter, supposedly written by Colonel Eremin, head of the Tiflis Okhrana, which stated that Stalin was an agent, but it has since been shown to be a forgery.
 In his 1967 biography of Stalin, Edward Ellis Smith argued that Stalin was an Okhrana agent by citing his suspicious ability to escape from Okhrana dragnets, travel unimpeded, and rabble-rouse full-time with no apparent source of income.
 One such example was the raid that occurred on the night of 3 April 1901, when nearly everyone of importance in the Socialist-Democratic movement in Tiflis was arrested, except for Stalin, who was apparently "enjoying the balmy spring air, and in one of his to-hell-with-the-revolution moods, [which] is too impossible for serious consideration."
 Montefiore, however, wrote that Stalin spotted Okhrana agents waiting for him outside his place of employment whilst he was riding a tram; he stayed on the tram and immediately went into hiding.

 Service thought there are "no serious grounds" for deeming Stalin an Okhrana agent.
 Similarly, Robert Conquest was of the view that such claims "must be dismissed".

-Stephen Kotkin wrote in his biography of Stalin that these claims simply aren't true and were never proven.
+Conversely, historian Harold Shukman considered the notion that Stalin was an agent of the Tsarist Okhrana as a “controversial and complex question”.
+Shukman argued that most of the contents of Stalin's Okhrana file were later destroyed which he attributed to “Stalin’s orders" as an attempt to remove compromising material.
+He also referenced the extreme lengths that Stalin went to falsify his personal details and erase links with an unidentified, coded agent who shared the same birthday.

+Historian Roman Brackman also shared this view as he described Stalin as having “inundated Soviet archives with fake documents in order to hide the record of his Okhrana service and to glorify his past as a revolutionary”.

+Ronald Hingley regarded the issue as an “intriguing problem which may never receive its final solution” and argued this was partly due to the rewriting of history under the Stalinist regime.
+He also cited biographer Edward Ellis Smith who stated that most of the people who knew Stalin during his first thirty-seven years had been executed after being forced to sign falsified accounts.
+Smith himself considered it likely that Stalin was an Okhrana agent since 1899.